muehlefeldt/unity-machine-learning/docs/run-log.md

 * Based on 6428 but longer with 100e6 steps.
 * Compare to 6428 as both use the same settings.
 * Compare to 6411.
 Both use LSTM and are running for same step count.
 6411 was so far the best LSTM run in the two rooms setting.
 Difference in batch size.
+* Result shows progress in learning but significantly below 6411.

+## 6432
+* Rerun 6431 with no changes.

 ##
 * Look at LSTM settings?